The Twilight Zone

 Related e |

-The Twilight Zone is a television anthology series created (and often written) by its narrator and host Rod Serling.
-Each episode (156 in the original series) is a self-contained fantasy, science fiction, or horror/terror story, often concluding with an eerie or unexpected twist.
-Although advertised as science fiction, the show rarely offered scientific explanations for its fantastic happenings.
-It often had a moral lesson that pertained to everyday life.
-The program followed in the tradition of earlier well written radio programs such as The Weird Circle and X Minus One.
+The Twilight Zone is an American television anthology series created by Rod Serling.
+It is a series of unrelated stories containing drama, psychological thriller, fantasy, science fiction, suspense, and/or horror, often concluding with a macabre or unexpected twist.
 A popular and critical success, it introduced many Americans to serious science fiction and abstract ideas through television and also through a wide variety of Twilight Zone literature.